generationtech/rust-RustyToolbox/README.md

 3. Monitors Rust server availability and <b>checks for lock-ups, crashes, or downtime</b>.

 4. If the Rust server is offline (server process is not running), RustyNail will start the server.
-If the server is running, but locked up or otherwise unresponsive, it will <b>endtask the Rust server and restart it</b>.
+If the server is running, but locked up or otherwise unresponsive, <b>endtask's the Rust server and restarts it</b>.

 5. Monitors Steam for Rust server updates and <b>triggers the update cycle on the local Rust server</b>.